BenjaminZBrauer/encdec/README.md

 The functionPipeliner function is called with a list of anonymous functions, as well as a string to be passed from function to function.
 Each func follows the form of f(astring)->newstring.
 The first argument to functionPipeliner must be a list of functions.
-The XMLPreprocessor module ships with some basic functionality. specifically, the "ignore", "forward", "generate" and "reverse" directives.
+The XMLPreprocessor module ships with some basic functionality.
+Specifically, the "ignore", "forward", "generate" and "reverse" directives.

 ## A few things worth noting